 Dr Stauffer will lead a research team from OHSU in an upcoming clinical trial exploring the effects of psilocybin in methamphetamine use disorder.
 With Oregon becoming the first state to legalize psilocybin-assisted therapy, it is likely more research will take place at OHSU in the near future.

-As Seattle became the largest city in the US to decriminalise psilocybin mushrooms in October 2021, and with a new bill submitted at the state level that would see psilocybin-assisted therapy legalized in 2022, more research with psychedelics is anticipated at WSU.
+As Seattle became the largest city in the US to decriminalise psilocybin mushrooms in October 2021, and with a new bill submitted at the state level that would see psilocybin-assisted therapy legalized in 2022, more research with psychedelics is anticipated at UW.

 Research with psychedelics has been taking place at Columbia University in New York since 2014.
 Researchers from various departments at the university including Medicine, Psychology and Psychiatry have conducted numerous trials investigating the effects ketamine has on substance use disorders.
 Some research exploring the anti-depressant effects of ketamine has also taken place.